Neist Point

 Since then the internal light system has been updated (in 1990) to an automated system that no longer requires daily maintenance and now the lighthouse is unmanned.
 The light is 43 meters above sea level and can be seen up to 29.6 km (16 nM) offshore.
 The tower is 19 meters high.
 The original Fresnel lens was among the first in Scotland to float on a bath of mercury.
 After improvements in 1990 the lens has been transferred to the museum of Scottish Lighthouses in Fraserburgh.

-The crane at Neist point
+The crane landing point at Neist point

 The cableway at Neist point